 Motus Monitoring at River Point Bird Observatory

-River Point Bird Conservatory
+River Point Bird Observatory

 Migratory connectivity—the linkages between northern breeding sites and southern nonbreeding areas—is a critical component to understanding how environmental threats affect migratory songbird populations.
 BRI’s River Point Bird Observatory (RPBO) has become a valuable resource for interns, graduate students, educators, and collaborating biologists in the development of new research studies on migratory birds.